 Cozumel, an island just off the coast of the Yucatan peninsula of Mexico, is one of the most popular Caribbean cruise destinations.
 Offering plenty of day time activities and nighttime fun, Cozumel has no shortage of things to do.
-Whether you are a beach goer, a history lover, or an adventure seeker, you will want to read our list of the best things to do in Cozumel on a cruise.
-Be sure to check one of these great activities off your list during your next visit to the island.
+Whether you are a beach goer, a history lover, or an adventure seeker, you will want to read our list of the Best Things to Do in Cozumel on a Cruise.

 Explore the Ancient Ruins

-With a rich Mayan history and culture, Cozumel and the nearby mainland of Mexico offer some of the best archeological sites.
+With a rich Mayan history and culture, Cozumel and the nearby mainland of Mexico offer some of the best archaeological sites.
 San Gervasio is the largest Mayan site in Cozumel, though small compared to the sites on the mainland.
 San Gervasio was a religious site of worship for the god of fertility, Ix Chel.
 Every Mayan women was expected to make the journey here at least once in her lifetime to make an offering.
 Today, several temples still stand that you can explore to gain some insight into the history and culture of this ancient civilization, including the Las Manitas structure with its mysterious 4-fingered handprints.
-A visit to San Gervasio can be coupled with other attractions in Cozumel for a full day of sightseeing and exploration.

 Get Back to Nature

 Located in Cozumel’s National Marine Park, Chankanaab is the perfect excursion for groups of all ages.
 This park is located a short taxi ride from the cruise pier in Cozumel and offers plenty of activities in one location.
 You can choose to relax on the gorgeous beach, take a dip in the pool, or enjoy some one of a kind snorkeling.